endernoke/soular/llms/DATABASE.md

 1. userShort:
    - uid: Required, non-empty string
    - displayName: Optional, can be null
-   - photoUrl: Optional, can be null

 2. Users:
    - uid: Required, non-empty string
    - email: Optional, can be null
    - displayName: Optional, can be null
-   - photoUrl: Optional, can be null
+   - photoBase64: Optional, can be null, but if present, resolution must be <= 96 x 96 pixels

 3. Posts:
    - content: Required, non-empty string